rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationAws.md

 - There is a single argument of type UpdateAwsExocomputeConfigsInput.
 - Returns UpdateAwsExocomputeConfigsReply.
+### updateiampair
+Updates the role name for AWS IAM pair.

+- There is a single argument of type UpdateAwsIamPairInput.
+- Returns System.String.
 ### updatetarget
 - There is a single argument of type UpdateAwsTargetInput.
 - Returns Target.